 Gardening and horticulture

 It’s no secret that gardening is a great way to relax.
 There’s something seriously satisfying about getting your hands dirty to grow delicious produce (and tucking into a home-grown salad is definitely more rewarding than popping to Sainsburys).
 But did you know gardening also has great mental and physical health benefits?
-Not only is the physical exercise a great way to keep active but connecting with nature in this way can actually improve your memory and even your intellect – you’ll learn new skills and relearn how to do things that you used to know.
+Not only is the physical exercise a good way to keep active but connecting with nature in this way can actually improve your memory and even your intellect – you’ll learn new skills and relearn how to do things that you used to know.
 No matter your age, this green fingered hobby is super rewarding to do alone or with friends or family members.
 So whether you join a community garden and get involved in the group spirit, spend an hour a week tending to the flowers in your garden or take the little ones to help you pick the strawberries at your allotment, you’ll feel a lot better for it.

 Villa Vlasio | Sleeps 8 | Price from £43pppn